opensearch-project/documentation-website/_search-plugins/inner-hits.md

 # Inner_hits

-In OpenSearch, when you perform a search using parent-join or nested objects, the underlying hits that resulted in the hits being returned (child documents or nested inner objects) are hidden by default.
-Whether you are using parent/child, nested objects or both, there could different reasons why retrieving these underlying hits is important.
+In OpenSearch, when you perform a search using parent-join or nested objects (for more information see [Join field type]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/join/) and [Nested field type]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/nested/)), the underlying hits that resulted in the hits being returned (child documents or nested inner objects) are hidden by default.
+Whether you are using parent/child, nested objects or both, there could be different reasons why retrieving these underlying hits is important.
 This is achieved using `inner_hits` parameter in the search query.

 ---